TheQueenofEverything/Professional_Readme_Generator/README.md

 Project type:

-     Application that runs in the Terminal
+   Readme FiLe | Application that runs in the Terminal

 Programming languages/ Applications used: